 DAVID ALLEN MOORE graduated Summa Cum Laude from the University of Southern California in 1993 where he studied with Dennis Trembly, Paul Ellison, and John Clayton.
 Moore continued his studies in Boston, working privately with BSO principal bass Edwin Barker while performing with Boston Baroque, the Rhode Island Philharmonic, Emmanuel Music, and the Boston Pops Esplanade orchestra.
 Moore performed as a substitute with the Los Angeles Philharmonic during the 1995/96 season, after which he was a member of the Houston Symphony bass section under maestro Christoph Eschenbach, from 1996 to 1999.

-In January of 2000 Moore became the newest member of the Los Angeles Philharmonic’s bass section and was promoted to the 4th chair by audition in October of the same year.
+In January of 2000 Moore became a full-time member of the Los Angeles Philharmonic’s bass section and was promoted to the 4th chair by audition in October of the same year.

-Moore has participated in numerous festivals including Tanglewood, the Grand Teton Music Festival, Mainly Mozart, and Kent/Blossom Summer Music Festival.
+Moore has participated in numerous festivals including Tanglewood, the Grand Teton Music Festival, Mainly Mozart, the Portland Chamber Music Festival, and Kent/Blossom Summer Music Festival.
 He is an active recitalist and chamber musician, having performed in the Houston area with the Greenbriar Consortium, in Los Angeles with the Philharmonic’s New Music Group, and in San Diego with the Mainly Mozart Festival.
-He was also a featured clinician at the 1999 Texas Double Bass Symposium.
+He has been a featured clinician at the 2012 TCU International Double Bass Festival, the 2011 International Society of Bassists convention, the 1999 Texas Double Bass Symposium.
 From 2003-2009 Moore was a faculty member at the Colburn Conservatory in Los Angeles.
-Moore has been a faculty member of the University of Southern California’s Thornton School of Music since 2000, and in the fall of 2010 he will join the full-time faculty there while maintaining his position in the Los Angeles Philharmonic.
+Moore has been a faculty member of the University of Southern California’s Thornton School of Music since 2000, and since the Fall of 2010 he has been part of the full-time faculty as an Assistant Professor while maintaining his position in the Los Angeles Philharmonic.
 Since 2007 Moore has been a faculty member at Domaine Forget in Quebec, Canada.

 In November of 2007 he began studies with internationally renowned double bass pedagogue and soloist François Rabbath in Paris.
 Moore received both the Diploma and Teaching Certificate from the Institut International Rabbath in February of 2009.